West Ham - Manchester United: How to watch, start time, odds, prediction

 West Ham: Andriy Yarmolenko is a fitness question due to isolation following coronavirus protocols.

-Manchester United: Phil Jones remains out, while Luke Shaw is a longshot and Marcus Rashford’s status is in question following the flare up of a shoulder injury in Wednesday’s loss to Paris Saint-Germain.
+Manchester United: Phil Jones remains out, while Luke Shaw is also out and Marcus Rashford is on the bench as his shoulder injury flared up in Wednesday’s loss to Paris Saint-Germain.
+Bruno Fernandes is, surprisingly, on the bench as Paul Pogba starts.

 What they’re saying